 - Low VOC Paint

 Many of the paints, stains and coatings you use in your home produce volatile organic compounds.
-When repainting your house or using any other finishes or coatings, check the labels and use low or no VOC products.
+When repainting your house or opting for barn door painting, or a side wall painting, for that matter, check the labels and try to use low or no-VOC products.
 The best ones to use are low-toxic, low-odour, water-based products as they emit far fewer fumes and stop releasing chemicals into the air very quickly.

 - Easy to Clean Flooring